danbev/learning-ai/notes/ggml.md

         ggml_graph_compute_thread(&worker);
     }
 ```

 ```
         #pragma omp parallel num_threads(n_threads)
 ```
 This is an OpenMP directive that specifies that the following block of code
-should be executed in parallel by the threads.
+should be executed in parallel by `n_threads`.
 So this will start 4 threads in
 our case.

 The next OMP directive is `#pragma omp single` which specifies that the block
 should be executed by a single thread.
 So one of those four threads will execute
-the block of code that follows, which in this case just gets a thread
+the block of code that follows, which in this case just gets the number of
+threads from OpenMP and sets the `n_threads` to that value.

 If we set a breakpoint in the single block and the parallel block we can
 inspect the threads that have been created:
 ```console
 18704	        #pragma omp parallel num_threads(n_threads)